privatenumber/fs-fixture/README.md

     constructor(fixturePath: string)

     /**
-    Static method to create a fixture from a template directory.
-    */
-    static createFromTemplate(fromTemplatePath: string): Promise<Fixture>

-    /**
     Check if the fixture exists.
 Pass in a subpath to check if it exists.
     */
     exists(subpath?: string): Promise<boolean>